FAQ

 - Businesses will need to identify storage space to ensure that materials can be removed during the non-roadway season.

-- NYC DOT, the NYC Economic Development Corporation, and the Public Design Commission are also working to design and develop a modular outdoor dining setup which will adhere to the new rules and regulations for roadway dining.
-This project, the Kit-of-Parts, will result in final designs that will be made available to the public for use in their restaurants after the rules are finalized.
+- NYC DOT, the NYC Economic Development Corporation, and the Public Design Commission designed and developed a modular outdoor dining setup which adheres to the new rules and regulations for roadway dining.
+This project, the Setup Menu, resulted in final designs available to the public for use in their restaurants.

 Fees